Architecture of Quebec: Arrival of the French

 The first non Natives to inhabit what would become Canada were the French settlers of New France and Acadia.
 The initial settlements at Port Royal and Quebec City were most concerned with defense, against both First Nations and the English.
 For most of the early history of Quebec city it was dominated by the large fortress and outer walls.
 The city was divided into two sections.
 The Upper Town was home to the fortress, Intendant's house, and churches, these structures were built of stone in imitation of the Baroque architecture then popular in France.
 The Lower Town consisted of densely packed structures on narrow streets, and was the commercial centre and home to the workers.

 Religious architecture

 Famous for its religious heritage, Quebec has some of the most beautiful Catholic churches of North America.
-There are no less than 122 religious buildings named historic monuments by the Government of Quebec.
+There are no fewer than 122 religious buildings named historic monuments by the Quebec government.

-Founded as a Roman Catholic French colony and nicknamed "the city of a hundred spires", Montréal is renowned for its churches.
+Founded as a Roman Catholic French colony and nicknamed "the city of a hundred spires," Montréal is renowned for its churches.
 The city has four Roman Catholic basilicas: the Marie-Reine-du-Monde Cathedral, the Notre-Dame Basilica, St. Patrick Basilica, the Saint Joseph's Oratory.
-The Saint Joseph's oratory is the largest church in Canada, with the largest dome of its kind in the world after that of Saint Peter's Basilica in Rome.
-Other churches known, include the Notre-Dame-de-Bon-Secours Chapel, which is sometimes called "The sailors Church".
+The Saint Joseph's Oratory is the largest church in Canada, with the largest dome of its kind in the world after that of Saint Peter's Basilica in Rome.
+Other famous churches include the Notre-Dame-de-Bon-Secours Chapel, which is sometimes called "The Sailors' Church."